General Terms of Site Usage

 This may occur because our information technology storage facilities and servers are located outside your country of residence and could include storage of your personal data on servers in the UK.

-We hope this Privacy Notice has been helpful in explaining how we handle your personal data and your rights to control it.
+We hope this Privacy Notice has been helpful in explaining how we handle your personal data and your rights.

 If you have any further questions, please don’t hesitate to contact our Data Protection Co-ordinator for further guidance: